medalon/homeRoughEditor/README.md

 ### Screenshot

 ![Floorplanner example](screenshot.png?raw=true "Floorplanner example")

 ## License

+This project is based on [HomeRoughEditor Version 0.95](https://github.com/ekymoz/homeRoughEditor)

-This project is licensed under the MIT License - see the [LICENSE.md](https://en.wikipedia.org/wiki/MIT_License) for details.
+It is available under the MIT License - see the [LICENSE.md](https://en.wikipedia.org/wiki/MIT_License) for details.